Whitney Westerfield: Career

-Westerfield serves as a member in several approved caucuses including the Kentucky Sportsmen's Caucus (Member), Western Kentucky Caucus (Member), the Tennessee Valley Authority Caucus (Member), the Pro-Life Caucus (Member), the Aerospace/Aviation Caucus (Member), and the Kentucky Nonprofit Caucus (Member).
+Westerfield was also a member of several caucuses including the Kentucky Sportsmen's Caucus, Western Kentucky Caucus, the Tennessee Valley Authority Caucus, the Pro-Life Caucus, the Aerospace/Aviation Caucus, and the Kentucky Nonprofit Caucus.

+After leaving office, Westerfield joined LifeSkills, a nonprofit community mental health center based in Bowling Green, as their director of legal and government affairs.

-Westerfield is a lifelong resident of Christian County, Kentucky, and presently maintains a private law practice in after serving over five years as an Assistant Commonwealth's Attorney.
-He also operates a commercial drone photography/videography company, known as Flightdubs, LLC (www.flightdubs.com) serving clients across the Commonwealth and Tennessee.
+Westerfield is a lifelong resident of Christian County, Kentucky, and presently maintains a private law practice.